lugui1998/Instant-File-Share/README.md

 This part assumes you have your domain already setup with Cloudflare.

-### Setting up the DDNS
+- Create a subdomain for your project (or not)

-- Create a Worker on your Cloudflare account with the contents of the script on ``/workers/ddns
+- Set up a Worker with the contents of `workers/proxy.js`
+- Edit the Worker's hostname to include its url and port it is going to forward the requests.
+- Save it, assign to the domain or subdomain you created and enable it.
+- Generate a new certificate for the domain.
+- Save the certificate files on the project's directory (recommended to keep them in a separate directory such as `data/cert/`).
+- Fill the data of the cert and key files in the `config.json` file.

 ## Usage